 (Tier 1) Saddleback High School promotes a positive school climate with a focus on student engagement and a positive attendance rate.
 All stakeholders are trained on strategies to promote school engagement, daily regular attendance, and positive behavior both in and out of the campus.
 Saddleback High School's focus is on the school's vision, mission, and the ESLRs.
-This is done through school-wide early interventions such as PBIS, and awards such as SHS Honor Roll, Perfect G, 3.0 Awards, Athlete of the Month, and Scholar-Athlete.
-These strategies will be monitored through administrator walk-throughs and reinforced at staff meetings to ensure schoolwide practices support engagement.
-In addition, all students are encouraged to participate in engagement-building activities such as sports, clubs, leadership, pep assemblies, as well as other on and off-campus activities.
-These activities include increased participation in International Baccalaureate World School Programme, Project Lead the Way BioMedical Program, AVID classes, Visual and Performing Arts (VAPA), World Language classes, College Technical Education courses, and classes tailored towards student interests.
+This is done through school-wide early interventions such as PBIS, and awards such as SHS Honor Roll, Academic Letters, Athlete of the Month, Perfect Attendance, and Scholar-Athlete.
+These strategies will be monitored through administrator learning walks and reinforced at staff meetings to ensure schoolwide practices support engagement.
+In addition, all students are encouraged to participate in engagement-building activities such as sports, clubs, leadership, and pep assemblies, as well as other on and off-campus activities.
+These activities include increased participation in International Baccalaureate World School Programme (IB), Advanced Placement (AP) classes, Project Lead the Way BioMedical Program, AVID classes, Visual and Performing Arts (VAPA), World Language classes, College Technical Education courses (CTE), and classes tailored towards student interests.
 A broad variety of activities, clubs and opportunities to participate are available to promote student interest, attendance, and engagement in school.
-Universal Design learning training for all staff.
-Ongoing staff development training to support English Learners, struggling students, and students with special needs in this area.
+Ongoing staff development training to support English Learners, struggling students, and students with special needs are available for all staff to help better address their needs.

 (Tier 2) Students that are at risk of becoming disengaged in school and show poor attendance or negative behavior will be supported through our Coordination of Services Team (COST) and appropriate interventions will be determined.
 In addition, our Local Scholar Program will provide supplemental support in all curricular areas.
-Tutors will provide opportunities for struggling students to work on homework, clarify material that was confusing during class, and build academic skills.
+Core tutors provide opportunities for struggling students to work on homework, clarify material that was confusing during class, and build academic skills.
+Project Kinship Specialist will also conduct mediations, check-ins, and restortative circles as needed.

 (Tier 3) Students demonstrating persistently chronic absenteeism negative behavior and engagement will be put on a Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students, and ensure student attendance and improvement in behavior.
-Included in this level are plans for attendance improvement; School Attendance and Review Team (SART), School Attendance and Review Board (SARB).
+Included in this level are plans for attendance improvement; School Attendance and Review Team (SART), and School Attendance and Review Board (SARB).
 Plans to improve behavior include; Behavior Contracts and/or Behavior Improvement Plans (BIP) and plans for Mental Health Services.
 Students who are struggling are supported through parent and student contact by phone by teachers, counselors, and other support staff.
 Families that we are unable to reach by phone or email, are referred to our Outreach Consultant or Project Kinship Specialist to conduct home visits.